SatoshiumAI/.github/principles.md

 Opaque systems create fragile trust.

-Satoshium favors intelligence that can be:
+Satoshium favors intelligence and system behavior that can be:
 - examined
 - understood
 - tested